 Impact on vision: Of all the secondary conditions present in individuals with aniridia, glaucoma has the most serious risk of permanently deteriorating vision.
 Early diagnosis and treatment of glaucoma is crucial to prevent glaucoma from permanently reducing vision.
 Because individuals with aniridia are at a high risk for developing glaucoma, it is vital that the pressure within the eye be closely monitored.

-There are many options for monitoring eye pressure and it is important that this be done at every ophthalmology appointment – including the very first one.
-Depending on the disposition of your child and the patience of your doctor, an infant or child’s eye pressure can be taken during the office visit.
-However, many times for a small child with aniridia, sedation may be necessary and the exam may be performed in the operating room.
-Such a procedure is called an Examine Under Anesthesia or “EUA.”
+There are many options for monitoring eye pressure and it is important this be done at every ophthalmology appointment – including the very first one.
 Typically, a pressure reading for a child should be in the mid- to low-teens.
 A reading of greater than 20 could mean that glaucoma is present and a glaucoma specialist should be consulted.
-After the child reaches the age of three or four (depending on the child’s disposition), the pressure readings can be performed in the ophthalmologist’s office.
+Pressures can be checked in a few ways.
+Pressures readings can be performed in the ophthalmologist’s office.
 Typically, a Tonopen is used to measure the pressure, although there are other instruments that can be used.
 One such instrument is the iCare Tonometer which has greatly simplified the pressure reading process and comfort level for patients.
+For some small children with aniridia, sedation may be necessary and the exam may be performed in the operating room.
+Such a procedure is called an Examine Under Anesthesia or “EUA.”

 Impact on vision: Although individuals with nystagmus do not sense that their eyes are moving, this disorder does make it even more difficult to focus on visual details.